 This is the final stage of every B2B sales funnel.
 As the name suggests, this is the stage where a prospect makes the final decision regarding making the purchase.
 After extensive research, information exchange, understanding, evaluation, and interactions, prospects are in a better position to make informed buying decisions.

 The relationship your team builds with the prospect through marketing and outreach campaigns, discovery calls, free demo sessions and other interactions, creates a strong impact on the brand image and the final decision-making process.

 1. Understand your Customers

 It’s important to know what your customers are looking for, their pain points and their expectations.
 This helps you personalize the marketing campaigns and offer relevant information that will help them find solutions to their problems.
 If you ace this, customers are more likely to recommend your products and services to others.

 Prospects go through different stages during their buying journey.
 Optimizing every touchpoint can have a positive impact on your sales.
 Providing relevant, helpful, and value-adding information is a great way to optimize the customer experience.
-Further, you can establish meaningful conversations with them to understand their needs and offer customized solutions.
+Further, you can establish meaningful conversations with them to understand their needs, ask them discovery questions, and offer customized solutions.